LucasRal/LucasRal/README.md

 - 🌱 I've recently been learning and continue to learn Big Data processing (The apache hadoop ecosystem) and advanced Deep Learning algorithms (CNN's, RNN's...) gradually.
    Currently, I am an intern Data Engineer in an "IT industry of an international group".

-- 💞️ I’m open to any projects relative to data science and Machine Learning.
+- 💞️ I’m open to any projects relative to Data Science and Machine Learning.

 - 📫 How to reach me ? leave a mail at lucas.ra.331@gmail.com
 <!---